Black Rock French Quarter

-The Black Rock French Quarter is a village at the Burning Man festival.
-The village is composed of various theme camps, each of which is devoted to a particular immersive experience, such as mixing cocktails, performing live music, baking breads and pastries, doing massage and bodywork, making and storing wine, crafting custom soaps, homebrewing beers, roasting coffee, cooking gumbo, or practicing meditation.
-The camps share these creative experiences with visitors, in an effort to transform visitors from consumers of gifts into participants in the creation of those gifts.
+The Black Rock French Quarter is a camp at the Burning Man festival.
+The camp is composed of various projects, each of which is devoted to a particular immersive experience, such as mixing cocktails, performing live music, baking breads and pastries, doing massage and bodywork, making and storing wine, crafting custom soaps, homebrewing beers, roasting coffee, cooking gumbo, or practicing meditation.
+The projects share these creative experiences with visitors, in an effort to transform visitors from consumers of gifts into participants in the creation of those gifts.

-The Black Rock French Quarter is proudly a volunteer effort, in every sense of the word.
-This means that there are no mandatory shifts or assignments related to the gifts we give the community, but every member is expected to participate in every aspect of their theme camp.
-We do not recruit members just to have enough bodies to staff a camp or enough money to fund it, and we do not accept groups without getting to know and accept every individual within that group.
-Each member should expect to spend about a week in the months before Burning Man helping the village prepare, a day or so during the festival helping run their camp, a day at the end of the festival helping tear down, pack out, and clean up, and a few days after the festival helping get everything properly stored in the default world.
-There are no task masters setting your daily schedule or forcing you to do this work - you join the village because you want to be part of it, and there is no place for you unless you are enthusiastic about doing your share.
+The Black Rock French Quarter is proudly a community effort, in every sense of the word.
+Every member is expected to participate in every aspect of the camp, without being forced to do so.
+We do not recruit members just to have enough bodies to staff the camp or enough money to fund it, and we do not accept groups without getting to know and accept every individual within that group.
+Everyone should expect to spend a few solid weeks before the event helping with preparation, a shift a day during the event helping run experiences and services within the camp, and an few solid days after the event helping to clean and wrap it all up.
+There are no task masters setting your daily schedule or forcing you to do this work, but we weed out everyone who is missing when the rest of us are working to make it all happen.
+You join our camp because you want to be part of it, and there is no place for you unless you are enthusiastic about doing your share.